PaulJPhilp/effect-notion/README.md

 - **Rich Filtering Capabilities**: Dynamically filter Notion database entries using a flexible JSON-based query language.
 - **Logical Field Overrides**: Decouple your application from your Notion schema by mapping Notion's field names to logical names in your code.
 - **Codegen for Type Safety**: Generate TypeScript types and Effect Schema from your live Notion database to ensure end-to-end type safety.
-- **Built with Effect**: Leverages the Effect library for a highly performant, concurrent, and error-resilient server.
+- **Built with Effect**: Leverages the Effect library for a highly performant, concurrent, and error-resilient server following Effect-TS best practices.
-- **Ready to Deploy**: Includes configurations for easy deployment to services like Vercel.
+- **Ready to Deploy**: Includes configurations for easy deployment to Vercel (Node.js runtime).
 - **Consistent Error Model**: All errors return normalized JSON with a stable shape and a `requestId` for tracing.
-- **Performance Monitoring**: Built-in metrics collection and monitoring via `/api/metrics` endpoint.
+- **Production Observability**: Built-in metrics (Effect.Metric), structured logging, and distributed tracing (Effect.withSpan).
-- **Advanced Error Handling**: Circuit breakers and retry strategies for improved reliability and fault tolerance.
+- **Effect-Native Patterns**: Proper service patterns with Layers, immutable state management, and type-safe error handling.
+- **Intelligent Retry**: Automatic retry with exponential backoff using Effect.retry and Schedule.

 ## Runtime and adapters